tintubiel/tintubiel/README.md

 <h1 align="left">Hi , I'm Tina</h1>
-<h3 align="left">A Master’s student in Moscow Aviation Institute, Department of Mechatronics and Theoretical Mechanics.</h3>
+<h3 align="left">I have a Master's degree in Mechatronics and Theoretical Mechanics from the Moscow Aviation Institute</h3>

 - **I took the following courses/itensieves in 2023:**
   - Yandex GPT week